CurveDocs/curve-docs/docs/crvUSD/oracle.md

 crvUSD markets primarily utilize internal oracles to determine the price of the collateral.
 There is a possibility to use Chainlink oracle prices as safety limits.

 !!!warning
-    Every market has its own individual price oracle contract, which can be fetched by calling `price_oracle_contract` within the controller of the market.
+    Every market has its own price oracle contract, which can be fetched by calling `price_oracle_contract` within the controller of the market.
 The [wstETH oracle](https://etherscan.io/address/0xc1793A29609ffFF81f10139fa0A7A444c9e106Ad#code) will be used for the purpose of this documentation.
 Please be aware that oracle contracts can vary based on the collateral token.

 !!!tip
-    The formulas below use slightly different terminologies than in the code itself to make them easier to read.
+    The formulas below use slightly different terminologies than in the code to make them easier to read.
     For abbreviations, see [here](#terminology-used-in-code).